 Surnames Q to Z

-Jesse Sketchley Raddall, Claude Raddall, Benjamin Ralph, Jack Denis Rashley, John Rawling, Nathaniel Reed, Thomas Charles Reed, Joan Rendell, Samuel Robins, Cecil Henry Robins, Richard Robbins, Sir Alfred Robbins, Sir Edmund Robbins, Francis Rashleigh Rodd, Coryndon Rowe, James Ruse, Thomas James Sandercock, Charles Beddoes Shuker, Charles Orchard Sharp, Elsie Ruth Sleeman, John Beckley Smith, William Henry Symons, Charles Lillicrapp Symons, Dr. David Thompson, Dr. William Fookes Thompson, Arthur Henry Tottle, Sir Henry Trecarell, John Simmons Tregoning, James Treleaven senior, James Treleaven junior, Arthur Trewin, Thomas Pomeroy Trood, George Edward Trood, Henry Spencer Toy, Arthur Bray Venning, Charles Vosper, Alfred Webber, Weighell Family, Robert Whale, George Graham White, George Graham White junior, Frederick Wicks, Charles Pearce Wise, Ernest Wise M.S.A., William Wise, George William Witham, James Wooldridge
+Jesse Sketchley Raddall, Claude Raddall, Benjamin Ralph, Jack Denis Rashley, John Rawling, John Reed, Nathaniel Reed, Thomas Charles Reed, Joan Rendell, Samuel Robins, Cecil Henry Robins, Richard Robbins, Sir Alfred Robbins, Sir Edmund Robbins, Francis Rashleigh Rodd, Coryndon Rowe, James Ruse, Thomas James Sandercock, Charles Beddoes Shuker, Charles Orchard Sharp, Elsie Ruth Sleeman, John Beckley Smith, Rev. W. Steer, William Henry Symons, Charles Lillicrapp Symons, Dr. David Thompson, Dr. William Fookes Thompson, Arthur Henry Tottle, Sir Henry Trecarell, John Simmons Tregoning, James Treleaven senior, James Treleaven junior, Arthur Trewin, Thomas Pomeroy Trood, George Edward Trood, Henry Spencer Toy, Arthur Bray Venning, Charles Vosper, Alfred Webber, Weighell Family, Robert Whale, George Graham White, George Graham White junior, Frederick Wicks, Charles Pearce Wise, Ernest Wise M.S.A., William Wise, George William Witham, James Wooldridg